chrisgubish/kai_core/Docs/DESIGN_NOTES.md

 Kai isn’t just another app.
 It should feel like a safe, emotionally warm space—less like tech, more like a cozy garden you visit when the world feels overwhelming.

 * Tone: Uplifting, non-corporate, and emotionally intelligent.
-* Visual Influence: Township, Animal Crossing, Pinterest, and Spotify Wrapped—but for your heart.
+* Visual Influence: Township, Animal Crossing, Pinterest.
 * Moodboard Keywords: Light, soulful, gentle motion, handwritten vibes, sunlit edges, responsive expression.

 ## Kai's Visual Identity